trinodb/docker-images/README.md

 * For a snapshot or a release, the repository must be in a clean state (no uncommitted files)
 * For a release, the branch must be master

+## Upgrading Docker images for consumers

+For a project that uses Travis for continuous integration, you can upgrade the docker images used by the project using the following process.

+1. Develop locally, testing your changes
+2. When you are satisfied with your changes, run `make snapshot` to release a snapshot build to dockerhub.
+3. Create a branch of the dependent project
+4. Set the tag for the images on the project to the tag of the snapshot build
+5. Push the branch to github.
+6. Merge your changes into docker-images/master
+7. Update the release version as described above, and run `make release`
+8. Create a PR against upstream/master that uses the new release of the docker images.
+9. After Travis passes, merge the PR

 ## How the build system works.

 At a high level, a docker image depends on two things: